 As is the case with budget travel insurance, the coverage benefits are somewhat limited (and I will cover that in the cons).

-If you are looking to buy cheap, basic travel insurance to buy yourself some travel protection, or you just need to appease your mother by obtaining insurance, buying World First travel insurance is a great choice.
+If you are looking to buy cheap travel insurance to buy yourself some travel protection, or you just need to appease your mother by obtaining insurance, buying World First travel insurance is a great choice.

-Sometimes the best travel insurance is the cheapest travel insurance.
+Sometimes the best travel insurance for you, is the cheapest travel insurance.